Sarani-NS/HackBio/Task2/README.md

 Clean the data: Check for missing values, duplicate rows, or inconsistencies. ✅ There are NAs, written in 2 different ways so detected differently I guess (N\A and NA).
 Duplicate rows were handled.
 Some inconsistencies are: y or Yes used, ? or unknown as well.
 Proposal: choose one and replace them everywhere.

-Handle missing data by either filling in values or removing those records.
+Handle missing data by either filling in values or removing those records. ✅ No data was removed.
+Filled with None.

 Ensure that the data types for each column are correct (e.g., dates as datetime, numeric values for counts, etc.).